redsanket/spark/external/hadoop/guide/on_boarding.rst

 **Step2:**

 -  Make sure that you already have access to Oath grid
--  Ask Raj to add your userID to get access to `jenkins build scripts <https://re101.ygrid.corp.gq1.yahoo.com:4443/jenkins/view/Openstack/job/Hadoop-Cluster-Deploy-Grid-VM/>`_.
+-  Ask Raj to add your userID to get access to `yo/hadoop-deploy`_.
 -  Ask Raj to add you to the group ``ygrid_netgroup_griddev``